 - Fast Pulse and Heartbeat, Even During Rest

 The Nervous System and Skin Conditions

 Every time I see any form of skin condition, whether it be congestion, breakouts, eczema, or any other form of skin inflammation, I know the client’s nervous system needs attention first.
-Any sort of inflammation tells us that the body is in the sympathetic nervous system (also known as “fight or flight”) more often than the parasympathetic system (also known as “rest and digest” or “heal and regenerate”).
+Any sort of inflammation tells us that the body has been stuck in the sympathetic nervous system (also known as “fight or flight”) and may be stuck in a biological program that keeps reactivating.

-When the nervous system is imbalanced and we are in the sympathetic nervous system too often (high stress or chronic stress), the body begins to breakdown.
+When the nervous system is imbalanced and we are in the sympathetic nervous system too often (either from high stress, chronic stress or a biological program), the body begins to breakdown.
 This explains why people often look run down and age so rapidly during times of stress.

 When our sympathetic nervous system is overactive:

 - collagen and elastin breakdown and cannot work efficiently

 - digestion and digestive enzyme production drastically slow down

 - lack of ability to absorb sufficient nutrients

 - liver health and enzyme production decrease